-Residents evacuated in security alert
+Security alert in Derry ends

 These are external links and will open in a new window

-Residents have been evacuated from their homes after a suspicious object was found in the Shantallow area of Londonderry.
+Residents evacuated from their homes during a security alert in Londonderry have been allowed to return.

-A PSNI spokeswoman said a number of people had been moved from Drumleck Drive to the community centre while the object was being examined.
+A suspect object found at Drumleck Drive in the Shantallow area of the city was examined by Army bomb experts.